mongodb-labs/drivers-atlas-testing/docs/source/integration-guide.rst

   driver to be tested.
 * ``variables.DRIVER_REVISION`` (required): git revision-id corresponding to the driver version that is to be tested.
   This can be a branch name (e.g. ``"master"``) or a tag (e.g. ``"1.0.0"``).
+* ``variables.ASTROLABE_EXECUTOR_STARTUP_TIME`` (optional): the amount of time ``astrolabe`` should wait after invoking the workload executor, but before applying the maintenance plan.
+It is recommended that this value be explicitly set by all drivers whose workload executor implementations take >1 second to start.
+Failing to do so can result in hard-to-debug failures.
+See :ref:`faq-why-startup-time` for details.

 All additional expansions that are relied upon by the driver's install and/or workload executor scripts should also be declared in the ``variables`` section of the driver definition.
 Finally, an entry can be added to